Course - Mission Planning for Autonomous Systems - TTK4192

 Learning methods and activities

-Lectures and mandatory computer assignments.
-The objectives of the assignments are to simulate and test self-developed path- and action planning methods for marine, ground and aerial vehicles.
-At least one algorithm will also be implemented on a real-world, small-scale mobile robot.
+Lectures and five mandatory computer assignments, supported by guidance sessions.
+The objectives of the assignments are to simulate and test self-developed path- and action-planning methods for marine and ground vehicles.

 Compulsory assignments